Famous 21 Things in Manchester

 The textile industry was one of the biggest components of the industrial revolution and it was through the cotton and textiles trade that Manchester first put itself on the map and became one of the biggest proponents of the fashion world from then to now.

 Vimto is a much-loved drink in the UK, and it was invented in Manchester in 1908.

 John Nicols was looking to create a health drink to help battle alcohol, but instead created a unique soft drink made of grapes, raspberries, and blackcurrants.

 There is even a monument on the spot where it was created, with a giant bottle of Vimto.

 The beautiful game is the most popular sport in the world, and you won’t be surprised to hear that regular competitive competition was devised in Manchester.

 The first competitive football competition to be played on a regular (league standings) basis, was formed in 1888 with The Combination, a regional league for football clubs.

 11. Big Premier League Football Clubs

-Fast forward to the modern day and football is massive business, with football clubs in England becoming big brands that are recognised the world over.
+Fast forward to the modern-day and football is a massive business, with football clubs in England becoming big brands that are recognised the world over.

 Manchester City are one of the biggest clubs in the world with one of the best managers of all time, and Manchester United started football as big business, becoming the first super club in the 1990s as the Premier League grew.